Get Oracle Licensing Intelligence

 Management Pack for GoldenGate

 Oracle offers a separate management pack for monitoring GoldenGate via Oracle Enterprise Manager.
 This is a separate licence.
 Enabling it without purchasing the pack is a violation.
-Many organisations avoid it, but if Enterprise Manager is configured to monitor GoldenGate processes, verify your licence entitlement.
+If Enterprise Manager is configured to monitor GoldenGate processes, verify your licence entitlement.

 Version Upgrades & Support Lapse